Suzanna-Linn/slua/docs/new-release2.md

   :text("We can tack rules onto the clone", vector.one, 1.0)
   :apply()</code></pre>

+**Coercing Tables into Builders**
+If we have an existing raw parameter list, we do not need to rewrite it to use the fluent interface.
+By setting its metatable to **llprim.ParamsSetter**, we upgrade the table into a builder, gaining access to all of its chaining methods and the **:apply()** function.
 <pre class="language-sluab"><code class="language-sluab">-- The source table can come from anywhere, we can just give it the metatable to turn it into a builder.
 local someOtherTable: {any} = {PRIM_POSITION, ll.GetPos() + vector.one}